pink and blue abstract painting

 Yes.
 Our finances are managed using Xero Accounting and overseen by a registered Accountant.
 This helps ensure clean, accurate, and transparent financial records as part of our commitment to professional integrity.
 We are also supported by our Office Administrator, who plays a key role in the smooth day-to-day running of Whanganui Counselling Services, brings strong accounting skills, systems know-how, and a keen eye for detail – keeping everything humming behind the scenes with integrity and care.

-How do I pay for sessions?
+How do I pay for my private sessions?

 Payment is required prior to your appointment via online banking, or cash on the day pre-session.
 Once you have completed the Client Intake Form, you will receive an email with our bank details.
 We use Xero accounting and will email you an invoice stating payment has been made in full, showing a nil balance owing.